 It can be a formidable obstacle for beginner students and many intermediate

 students to have to navigate this website, assimilate the verbs' meanings and

 understand the footnotes in English.
 Here at VerbMatrix we are currently in the

-process of converting this website into other languages to make it accessible to
+process of converting the printable verb lists and this website into other languages to make it accessible to